 Letters of Recommendation

 Graduate applicants are required to submit two letters of recommendation with their application.
-Letters of recommendation must be from individuals familiar with your academic background or work ethic (e.g. an instructor, guidance counselor, or employer).
+Letters of recommendation must be from individuals familiar with your academic background or work ethic (e.g. an instructor, school counselor, or employer).
 Recommendation letters from family members will not be considered.

 You may choose to enter the contact information for your references in the online application.
 In this case, our system will email each reference a link to an electronic recommendation form once your application is submitted.
 You should ask your references for recommendations before including their names on your application and tell them to expect a reference request via email.

 For hard copy submissions, each letter must be sealed, signed, and dated by the author and must contain a contact phone number.
 Recommenders should explain how long they have known you and in what capacity.